 - 1. As soon as possible but no later than four weeks after the written test, the examiner will give generic feedback.
 The examiner will provide information about the content of the written test and the correct answers/answer models in an explanatory session or via another approved medium.
 This offers students the opportunity to review the questions and assignments of the test concerned, along with the answer models and criteria for assessment.
 The examiner sets the date, time and procedure of the feedback.
 The feedback must be realistically managed and the use of appropriate media (such as BlackBoard) is allowed. - 2.
-As soon as possible or at the same feedback session but no later than four weeks after the feedback, students will have the opportunity to peruse their own assessed test.
+As soon as possible or at the same feedback session but no later than four weeks after the feedback, students will have the opportunity to peruse their own assessed written test.
 The examiner may determine that the perusal is only for students who registered for it and/or who have attended the feedback meeting.
-The examiner sets the date, time, location and procedure of the perusal. - 3.
+The examiner sets the date, time, location and procedure of the perusal.
+In case of a 100% multiple-choice test and the answer key and multiple-choice answer forms are available, the examiner is exempted from organizing the perusal. - 3.
 In the event that a student can demonstrate that he/she was prevented from being present at the assigned location and time for the feedback or the perusal due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 2.